 The topics include:

-Comparison of the CEL, SPH, and CFD approaches
+- Comparison of the CEL and SPH approaches

 This seminar is recommended for engineers with experience using Abaqus.